DGL Group (ASX:DGL): Will 2025 be better for DGL and its investors?

 Our strategy with DGL

-We think if DGL is to rebound, it won’t be until later this year or perhaps early next when it provides guidance for FY24 (either the full year of just the first half) or perhaps its results.
-Investors need to see that it can grow organically and that it can maintain margins by passing on increases to customers.
+We think if DGL is to rebound, it won’t be until investors see that it can grow organically and that it can maintain margins by passing on increases to customers.

-Our internal models illustrate that this could be worth over $2 a share if it meets future consensus estimates.
+Our internal models in the past (which we have not update for a while) illustrate that this could be worth over $2 a share if it meets future consensus estimates.
 But of course, the market is a strange machine – swinging upward in recent weeks over views that a ‘soft landing’ was now a fait accompli when it isn’t, all the while not giving DGL any of the credit.

 We believe DGL is a quality business with a long-term track record, but it has some work to do in order to improve its reputation with investors.